 Secondly, having a thicker tile allows the tiler to push that into the floor.

-So in the case of a shower floor, if your house is old and prone to shifting like ours is (i.e. Your front door is impossible to open in the winter but easy to open in the summer), your tiles are embedded more securely than a thinner tile, which essentially almost lays on top of the mortar.
+For example, if your house is old and prone to shifting like ours is (i.e. Your front door is impossible to open in the winter but easy to open in the summer), it’s a good idea to get a thicker tile for your shower floor.
+The tiles will be embedded more securely than a thinner tile, which essentially almost lays on top of the mortar.

 Pat said he didn’t want us calling them back to fix popping tiles in 2 years, so he strongly recommended sourcing a thicker hex tile.